ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 simulated plot size is 30m x 30 m) the number of runs required to minimize these deviations is large and computationally expensive.
-For this reason, models that resolve individual trees typically use a physiological timestep of one day or longer (e.g.
+For this reason, models that resolve individual trees typically use a physiological timestep of one day or longer (e.g.  :ref:`Smith et al. 2001<smith2001>`, :ref:`Xiaidong et al. 2005 <xiaodong2005>`, :ref:`Sato et al. 2007<sato2007>`
-:raw-latex:`\cite{smith2001,xiaodong2005,sato2007}`

-The approach introduced by the Ecosystem Demography model :raw-latex:`\parencite{mc_2001}` is to group the hypothetical population of plants into ‘cohorts’.
+The approach introduced by the Ecosystem Demography model :ref:`Moorcroft et al. 2001<mc_2001>` is to group the hypothetical population of plants into "cohorts".
 In the notional ecosystem, after the land-surface is divided into common-disturbance-history patches, the population in each patch is divided first into plant functional types (the standard approach to representing plant diversity in large scale vegetation models), and then each plant type is represented as numerous height classes.
-Importantly, **for each PFT/height class bin, we model *one* representative individual plant, which tracks the average properties of this ‘cohort’ of individual plants.** Thus, each common-disturbance-history patch is typically occupied by a set of cohorts of different plant functional types, and different height classes within those plant functional types.
+Importantly, **for each PFT/height class bin, we model *one* representative individual plant, which tracks the average properties of this `cohort` of individual plants.** Thus, each common-disturbance-history patch is typically occupied by a set of cohorts of different plant functional types, and different height classes within those plant functional types.
 Each cohort is associated